Skip to content

 Questions/answers from our community

 Do you still have questions following this article?
-Do not hesitate to send them to us by email or by private message on Instagram.
-We in no way wish to replace your doctor but these questions/answers may help other women find solutions and answers to their questions!
+Do not hesitate to send them to us by writing to us on our chat, or by private message on Instagram.
+We in no way wish to replace your doctor but we can provide you with some answers and these questions/answers can help other women find solutions and answers to their questions!

 Is it serious to have your period early?